 'Other' households (which for the purposes of this paper are defined as all households not covered previously) accounted for approximately 5% of all households in Scotland in 1981.
 By 2001 this figure had more than doubled to nearly 14%.
 The main factors contributing to this increase are thought to be the rise in the number of multi-pensioner households and the rise in the number of multi-student households.
 With the constantly ageing population, it was found in the 2001 Census that multi-pensioner households accounted for 9% of 'Other' households and multi-student households 10%.

 However, another important family group which, as a result of divorce, is rapidly on the increase is the mixed family household.
 This household type, often ungraciously classified as a 'reconstituted' family, is one of the most difficult family groups to measure due to the different ways in which families of this type classify themselves.
 The parents in many of these families are not married and, as a result of this and the negative imagery associated with step-parents, do not classify the children as step-children but either as their own children or unrelated (Panneton, 1992).

 Of the 300,000 or so 'Other' households in Scotland, nearly 32% were classed as 'Other - with 1 or more dependent'.
 This makes measuring the prevalence of this household type in our society problematic, and current estimates now understate the true figure.
 The matrix question in the 2001 Census appears to have given much more information and may provide a more accurate assessment of the prevalence of 'reconstituted' households.
-Figure 11 (Adobe Acrobat Portable Document Format) (PDF 11 Kb)[footnote 1] shows estimates of this family type over the last 20 years.
+Figure 11 (11 KB PDF)[footnote 1] shows estimates of this family type over the last 20 years.

-1. 1981 Northen Ireland household composition data was inconsistent with the rest of the UK and Ireland and so is not included in Figure 11 (PDF 11 Kb).
+1. 1981 Northen Ireland household composition data was inconsistent with the rest of the UK and Ireland and so is not included in Figure 11 (11 KB PDF).